The Cheetah Girls (film): The Cheetah Girls: One World

 The third film in the series, The Cheetah Girls: One World, was released August 22, 2008.
 It premiered with 6.2 million viewers.

 Chanel, Dorinda, and Aqua are cast in a musical film that will be shot in New Delhi, India.
 Once they arrive in the exotic city, the girls receive an unpleasant surprise: the movie's director must choose only one of them.
 The announcement puts a strain on the girls' friendship.
 However, the happy ending has all three of them dancing in the film.
 This film was shot in Udaipur, India.

 Raven-Symoné did not reprise her role as Galleria, resulting in her character attending college off-screen.
 Raven-Symoné passed on the film due to her negative experience during The Cheetah Girls 2.
 She has described her co-stars as having acted "clique-ish", and recalled feeling "excluded".
 Instead, she preferred to concentrate on her solo music career.

+The Cheetah Girls: Next Gen

+A fourth film The Cheetah Girls: Next Gen was confirmed on July 8, 2026, with Raven-Symoné set to reprise her role as Galleria.
+Adrienne Bailon and Sabrina Bryan are set to reprise their roles as Chanel and Dorinda respectively, with Kiely Williams not expected to return as Aqua.
+Lynn Whitfield (Dorothea) and Lori Anne Alter (Juanita) are also confirmed to return for the film.

+Four new cast members will portray a new generation of the Cheetah Girls.
+This includes Leah Sava Jefferies, who will portray Galleria's daughter, Faith; Carmen Sanchez as Chanel's sister, Dior; Kaileen Chang as Ruby and Sophie Lennon as Brooklyn.
+The film will follow Galleria and Chanel as they take the new group of Cheetahs to Africa to volunteer at a wildlife sanctuary.